japila-books/spark-sql-internals/docs/physical-operators/WholeStageCodegenExec.md

 NOTE: spark-sql-SparkPlan-InputAdapter.md[InputAdapter] is the other physical operator for Codegened Execution Pipeline of a structured query.

-`WholeStageCodegenExec` itself supports the spark-sql-CodegenSupport.md[Java code generation] and so when <<doExecute, executed>> triggers code generation for the entire child physical plan subtree of a structured query.
+`WholeStageCodegenExec` itself supports the [Java code generation](CodegenSupport.md) and so when <<doExecute, executed>> triggers code generation for the entire child physical plan subtree of a structured query.

 [source, scala]
 ----